 The R.E.S.T.
 Framework

 In my last post, I introduced you to the R.E.S.T.
 Framework.
 It’s a modern-day take on what the ancients called a “Rule of Life,” but I refer to it as a Rhythm of Life.
-A Rhythm of Life is a set of guidelines that give us structure and enable us to thrive and be whole in ALL of life rather than just ONE part.
+A Rhythm of Life is a set of practices that flow from identifying the most important parts of life and the values that stem from them.
+It gives us structure and enables us to thrive and be whole in all of life rather than just one part.
 Here are the four core rhythms as I’ve defined them:

 - R – We are RELATIONAL beings